-- ► To be clear, the crypto is not the weak part of PGP; it's the tooling and the model itself. - better alternatives exist - signify (openbsd) signing only - reop (tedunangst) basic encryption only - OTR ephemeral message keys and simple trust - signal easy-to-use, ephemeral message keys, easy-to-establish out-of-band trust - plain old s/mime with ca-certs better supported for email you're insane, but fine
+- To be clear, the crypto is not the weak part of PGP; it's the tooling and the model itself. - better alternatives exist - signify (openbsd) signing only - reop (tedunangst) basic encryption only (NaCl-based) - OTR ephemeral message keys and simple trust - signal easy-to-use, ephemeral message keys, easy-to-establish out-of-band trust - plain old s/mime with ca-certs better supported for email - age like reop, but supports x25519 keys for ed25519 operations (e.g. ssh keys)